 Making bathroom cleaner only takes 5 minutes and 2 simple steps!

-Once you have your ingredients and spray bottle, making this recipe is super easy.
-It only takes 5 minutes, from start to finish.
-As soon as you make the spray, it’s ready to be used for cleaning.
+Making this recipe is super easy.
+It only takes 2-5 minutes.
+As soon as you make the spray, it’s ready to be used.

 DIY All-In-One Bathroom Cleaner.
 This cleaner is incredible!!
 Takes away odors and stains!